Difference Between Contribution Margin vs Gross Margin

 = 80.94%

-Importance of Contribution margin vs Gross Margin is as follows:
+The Importance of Contribution Margin vs Gross Margin is as Follows

-- One of the major importance of Contribution margin vs the Gross margin is to detect the variable costs and as well the percentage of fixed costs included within the margin.
-In case of any shut down of production plants, these are the powerful tools that could help to detect the management of the future strategies.
+- One major importance of the Contribution margin vs the Gross margin is to detect the variable costs and the percentage of fixed costs included within the margin.
+In case of any shutdown of production plants, these powerful tools could help detect future strategies’ management.

-- In case there has been a loss of market share of a particular product, the higher the fixed costs, the higher would be the expenses resulting in lower profitability and margins.
+- If there has been a loss of market share of a particular product, the higher the fixed costs, the higher the expenses, resulting in lower profitability and margins.

-- These are the strongest tools that are necessary for the companies whose strategy is to play in the volume growth of the products.
+- These are the strongest tools necessary for companies whose strategy is to play in the volume growth of the products.
 Volume growth means adding in the number of products.
-The more the number of products is sold, the more is the profit.
-And at one point the break-even point arrived and there is margin expansion.
-The break-even point is determined by the amount of fixed cost associated with the Cost of Goods sold and within the ‘Other Expenses’.
-Again Depreciation and Employee expenses are also a part of fixed costs.
+The more the number of products sold, the more profit.
+And at one point, the break-even point arrived, and there was margin expansion.
+The break-even point is determined by the fixed cost associated with the Cost of Goods sold and within the ‘Other Expenses’.
+Again, Depreciation and Employee expenses are also a part of fixed costs.

-- Variable costs are present within the COGS, and as well as with the packaging costs, marketing, and distribution costs.
-This contribution margin determines the margin at several stages of production where only variable costs are involved.
-Thus it helps the management for cost optimization, costs efficiency, and reduction of costs to enhance profitability.
+- Variable costs are present within the COGS, as well as with the packaging costs, marketing, and distribution costs.
+Remembering that variable costs affect the contribution margin at different production phases is significant.
+Thus, it helps the management with cost optimization, cost efficiency, and reduction of costs to enhance profitability.

-- One company may have several products and the margins related to each product are different.
-Thus to enhance profitability and margins the company has to push those ‘high margin’ products which would add added margin to the Net Profit margin.
-Thus to get an accurate view and the importance of each product, the contribution margin becomes helpful.
+- One company may have several products, and the margins related to each product are different.
+Thus, to enhance profitability and margins, the company has to push those ‘high margin’ products, adding added margin to the Net Profit margin.
+Thus, the contribution margin becomes helpful in getting an accurate view and the importance of each product.

 Contribution Margin vs Gross Margin (Infographics)